atrehhoff/framework/docs/manual/Database_queries.md

     ->map(fn($name) => strtoupper($name));
 ```

-The Collection class provides a fluent interface for working with sets of database results or any array of objects.
-All transformation methods (filter, map, slice, etc.) return new Collection instances, making them safe for chaining without modifying the original collection.
+The Collection class provides an interface for working with sets of database results or any array of objects.
+All transformation methods (filter, map, slice, etc.) return a new Collection instance.